 Pay close attention to what is on the first page of Google search results in a search for your name.
-Do pay attention to what is on the second page, and later pages, because entries can move up or down and from page to page fairly rapidly depending on how popular an entry seems to be.
+Also pay attention to what is on the second and later pages because those entries can move up or down and from page to page fairly rapidly depending on how popular an entry seems to be.

 Frequently, searchers are looking for results showing a LinkedIn Profile.
 The good news is that LinkedIn Profiles are very visible on Google, usually within the top 5 entries on that first page, and they are also very popular with recruiters.

 But, a Google Resume is much more than a LinkedIn Profile.
 What Google shows the world associated with a name is the core of that person's personal online reputation management.Advertisement